 But it is highly surprising to learn that lists perform far better than how-to posts or even videos.
 One reason could be that lists give an exact idea as to what sort of and how much content is being given provided in the article (For e.g: 10 easy ways to do this…) and more importantly lists are easy to read and digest for most of the people.

-Key point: Present stats in the form of visually appealing infographics and add structured lists in your content.
+Key point: Present stats in the form of visually appealing infographics and add structured lists to your content.

 4) Quizzes are so popular these days